-The Young Leaders Institute (YLI) is a week-long program for high school students that promotes global competence, elevates leadership skills, and connects students from across diverse backgrounds and experiences.
+The Young Leaders Institute (YLI) is a week-long summer program for high school students that promotes global competence, elevates leadership skills, and connects students from across diverse backgrounds and experiences.
+Since launching in 2016, YLI has provided new perspectives and strengthened skills for nearly 400 students.

-Applications for the 2021 Young Leaders Institute are accepted on a rolling basis, with students encouraged to apply early to secure their placement.
-The extended deadline to apply is Monday, April 12, 2021.
-Click to learn about each session and to apply!
+Applications for the 2022 Young Leaders Institute are accepted on a rolling basis, with students encouraged to apply early to secure their placement.
+There is limited capacity for each session and the deadline to apply has been extended to Friday, April 29, 2022.
+Click on each session below to learn more and to apply.

 The Asia Society Teen Council is a cohort of teens engaging in year-round programming designed to uplift and amplify student voices representing the diversity of Houston.
 Throughout the program, teens will learn about diverse cultures, develop cross-cultural communication skills, and build global competency.